vilemduha/blendercam/scripts/addons/docs/tools.md

 ## Curve Boolean
 Perform a Boolean operation on two or more curves.
 A new curve will be created.

-The Boolean operations that can be performed are:
+### Options:
+- **Type** - choose from one of three Boolean operations:
-  * **Union** - The result is a curve that forms a perimeter around the union (merger) of all curves selected:
+  - **Union** - The result is a curve that forms a perimeter around the union (merger) of all curves selected:

 ![Boolean](_static/bool_union.png)

-  * **Difference** - subtract the first selected curve(s) from the last (active) selected curve:
+  - **Difference** - subtract the first selected curve(s) from the last (active) selected curve:

 ![Boolean difference](_static/bool_dif.png)

-  * **Intersect** - resulting curve is the curve portion common to all selected curves:
+  - **Intersect** - resulting curve is the curve portion common to all selected curves:

 ![Boolean Intersect](_static/bool_inter.png)

 ## Intarsion
 Makes a new curve that is cuttable from both the inside and outside.

 This is useful for [intarsia](https://en.wikipedia.org/wiki/Intarsia), inlays, and joints.
-All sharp edges are rounded over using the cutter diameter.

 ![intarsion](_static/intarsion.png)